The Relationship Between Sleep and HGH (Human Growth Hormone)

 Final Thoughts

-Human growth hormone is influential in many aspects of your life, and if you want optimal physical performance and health, it’s important to encourage HGH secretion.
+The human growth hormone is influential in many aspects of your life, and if you want optimal physical performance and health, it’s important to encourage HGH secretion.
 Sleep and HGH are intimately tied, with adequate sleep being the most important thing you can do to support optimal HGH levels.
-Additionally, a low-sugar diet and HIIT can further increase HGH production and resultant benefits.
+Additionally, a low-sugar diet and high-intensity exercise can further increase HGH production and resultant benefits.